NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- NC State has combined with its opponents to put up more than 52 points just two times this year.
+- NC State and its opponents have combined for 52 points -- this matchup's over/under -- just twice this season.

-- Boston College has combined with its opponents to score more than 52 points in two games this season.
+- Boston College's games have gone over 52 points in two opportunities this season.

-- The two teams combine to average 67.8 points per game, 15.8 more than the over/under in this contest.
+- The two teams combine to score 67.8 points per game, 15.8 more than the total in this contest.

-- The 32.6 combined points per game that these two squads have allowed this season are 19.4 fewer than the 52 total in this contest.
+- These two squads combine to surrender 32.6 points per game, 19.4 fewer than this contest's over/under.

-- The average total in Wolf Pack games this season is 52.8, 0.8 points more than Saturday's total of 52.

 NC State Stats and Trends